gsoaresbaptista/network-pinger/README.md

 The server can simulate a few possible fauls, such as:
 - Delayed response: Wait min **10ms** and max **200ms** to send the response
 - Packet loss: Response packet is not sent to client with **25%** chance
-- Packet protocol errors: Add a protocol error to packet with **25%** chance
+- Packet protocol errors: Add a protocol error to packet with **25%** chance.
+Could be, invalid ping/pong, non-numeric timestamp and different messages

 The client handles the failures simulated by the server, considering them when calculating the statistics.
 All simulations must be enabled if desired as they are disabled by default.